 Figure 2 – A) Posterior mean estimates of three types of mass-scaling exponents across six measurement temperatures.
 Within individual scaling exponents (Black inverted triangle ▼) describes the change in log VCO2 as an individual’s mass changes on the logarithmic scale.
 Between individual scaling exponents (Black up-pointed triangle ▲) describes the change in log VCO2 across individuals as mass changes on the logarithmic scale after accounting for within individual effects.
 Similarly, the ‘average’ individual mass scaling exponents (White circles ○) represents the change log VCO2 across individuals as mass changes on the logarithmic scale, however it does not account for within individual variation in mass changes.
 The grey diamonds represent the difference between the between and within individual scaling exponents.
 The dashed line represents the exponent of 0.83 estimated for squamates from Uyeda (Year).
 The dotted line represents 0.
 Error bars represent 95% credible intervals.
 B) Raw log VCO2 plotted against log body mass for a random subset of 15 individuals across six measurement temperatures.
 Each uniquely coloured point represents one individual.
 Thick bold line represents the change in log VCO2 over log body mass across all individuals.
 Faint grey lines represent the change in log VCO2 over log body mass within an individual.

 Among and within individual mass scaling exponents were significantly different from each other between 22ºC and 28ºC (Fig. 2A).
-Overall, within individual exponents were a lot higher compared between individual exponents.
-There a trend for exponents to be inflated when within and amongindividual effects not statistically accounted for.
-The within and among individuals exponents were the most different at 24ºC.
+Overall, within individual exponents were a lot higher compared to between individual exponents.
+There was a trend for exponents to be inflated when the within- and among-individual effects were not statistically accounted for.
+The within and among individuals exponents were the most different at 24ºC (Fig. 2A).